 Why doesn't Vedic astrology use Uranus, Neptune, and Pluto?

-Classical Vedic astrology was codified before the telescopic discovery of Uranus (1781), Neptune (1846), and Pluto (1930).
-The Sanskrit corpus has no references to these planets, and the Vimshottari Dasha system — which distributes 120 years across nine planets — has no slots for additional bodies.
+Classical Vedic astrology was formed before the telescopic discovery of Uranus (1781), Neptune (1846), and Pluto (1930).
+The Sanskrit hora corpus has no native role for these planets, and the Vimshottari Dasha system, which distributes 120 years across nine grahas, has no slots for additional bodies.
 Some modern Vedic astrologers experiment with the outer planets as secondary factors, but this is outside mainstream Parashari practice.

 Explore with Paramarsh

-You now understand the core differences between Vedic and Western astrology — zodiac, emphasis, planets, timing — and know which system to reach for in which context.
-Paramarsh is a Vedic-first platform: Kundli, Dashas, divisional charts, Nakshatras, and all classical Jyotisha features.
-Explore your own Vedic chart and see how the framework looks applied to you.
+You now have the core distinction: zodiac, emphasis, grahas, aspects, and timing must be read as one system.
+Paramarsh is a Vedic-first platform, bringing Kundli, Dashas, divisional charts, Nakshatras, and classical Jyotisha features into a modern interface.
+Explore your own Vedic chart and see how the framework looks when applied coherently.

 Generate Free Kundli →